 where $\mu>0$ and $c_1>0,c_2>0$ satisfy certain restrictions.

 0.1in

-One of the primary objectives of the current paper is to extend their results for the system \eqref{sys1} (or the system \eqref{sys2}) to encompass the larger parameter region:
+One of the primary objectives of the current paper is to extend their results for the system \eqref{sys1} (or the system \eqref{sys2}) to encompass a larger parameter region:

 We mainly focus on the system \eqref{sys1}, and our findings can be easily applied to the system \eqref{sys2} via the transformation \eqref{trans}. \begin{theorem} Assume $a\geq 0$.
-Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a solution to the system \eqref{sys1}.
-Then there exists constants $\mu_0>0,c_1>0,c_2>0$ such that (if $b=0$, then up to a translation)
+Let $(u,v)\in D_a^{1,2}(\R^n)\times D_a^{1,2}(\R^n)$ be a positive solution to the system \eqref{sys1}.
+Then there exist constants $\mu_0>0,c_1>0$, and $c_2>0$ such that (if $b=0$, then up to a translation)